By Marika Sboros

 “As with any mishandled oil, improperly processed coconut oil is a human health hazard,” she says.

-However, if coconut oil really is poison, then people of Hawaii, Philippines and Thailand ate “poison” for generations, Childers says.
-The same applies to the many other traditional societies, including India, the Maldives, Mauritius and elsewhere that have always eaten coconut oil.
+However, if the oil really is poison, then people of Hawaii, Philippines and Thailand ate “poison” for generations, Childers says.
+The same applies to the many other traditional societies, including India, the Maldives, Mauritius and elsewhere that have always eaten it.

 “Traditionally prepared coconut oil is good for health,” Childers says.
 In the Philippines, coconut palm is even referred to as “the tree of life”.